PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 A second look: she decided the apple would last two more days.
 But the heavenly comfort of having enough food came with a nagging feeling.
 What was that nagging feeling?
 “Oh yes,” she murmured; the apple would inevitably be eaten.

-With no apple left the family would be back to the way it was before.
-Winter was not over yet, they might still starve.

 With a sigh she pulled herself up to sit; muscles stretching, which brought her back to the present.
 The grass stalk in her mouth, now an inconvenience, spat out to make room for thought.

 Wiggling her toes she felt the exquisite comfort in the soft leather of her boots.
 She could do that all day.
 She had been doing that all day.